wwtg-braydee/symblog-docs/html/_sources/docs/testing-unit-and-functional-phpunit.txt

         $this->assertEquals(1, $crawler->filter('.blogger-notice:contains("Your contact enquiry was successfully sent.
 Thank you!")')->count());
     }

-No when you run the PHPUnit tests they should pass.
+Now when you run the PHPUnit tests they should pass.
 Lets now look at the final step of checking the contact form submission process, step 4, checking an email was sent to symblog.
 We already know that emails will not be delivered in the ``test`` environment due to the following configuration.